 Best known for his "I Fire Writers" ads, Norm Rohrer is a past executive secretary of EPA, and is the founder of the Christian Writer's Institute.
 In this interview, he recalls the early days of EPA.

 The following is an edited transcript of an interview conducted by telephone March 7, 1997.
 Norm Rohrer spoke from his home in California.
 He was Executive Secretary of the Evangelical Press Association from 1965-78.
-He founded the Christian Writer's Guild, now owned by Jerry Jenkins, and may be best known for his "I Fire Writers" ads.
+He founded the Christian Writer's Guild, later owned by Jerry Jenkins, and may be best known for his "I Fire Writers" ads.